Scaffolding Supports Student Success

 Don Marlett

 Don has been an educator for 20+ years.
 Before joining Learning-Focused, he taught High School and Middle School Science and was a school administrator.
-Don has participated in school evaluations focused on implementing High Yield Strategies.
-In addition, he partnered with various state DOE to support leaders as well as present at numerous conferences hosted by multiple leadership organizations in Florida, NC, Ohio, WV, TN, and KY Don leads product development, provides leadership training and coaching, and coaches educators in the implementation of the High-Yield strategies.
+Don has participated in school evaluations focused on implementing High-Yield Strategies.
+In addition, he partnered with various state DOEs to support leaders and presented at numerous conferences hosted by multiple leadership organizations in Florida, NC, Ohio, WV, TN, and KY.
+Don leads product development, provides leadership training and coaching, and coaches educators in the implementation of High-Yield strategies.

 Leave a Comment